tecel007/Salty/README.md

 # Salty

 Salty is a protection only, BBv2 derived menu.
-All of the protections are in C++ because im not an IDA expert.
-Im realsing this now because GTAV is so toxic I'm not enjoying playing anymore.
-Keeping up with new attacks is a fulltime job and I dont have time these days.
-Thankfully GTAVI is just around the corner and I can't wait to play with shiny new toys.
+Salty is a little different from other menus because all the protections are in C++ - I'm not an IDA expert.
+I'm releasing this now because i don't have time to keep up with new attacks and GTAV has become so toxic it't not enjoyable to play anymore.
+Thankfully GTAVI is just around the corner.
 So here is my code.
 Have fun!

 ## native logging